kitsunemikan/monorepo_actions_sandbox/README.md

 ## Goals

-- [ ] Make releases trigger a publish action
+- [X] Make releases trigger a publish action
 - [ ] Let publish action decide what to build based on tag
+- [ ] Create many workflows that build for specific OS
+- [ ] Create reusable workflow that will upload specified artifacts to GH release

 Workflow: